kenil-shah/CSC-510-HW1/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [CSC-510-HW1](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [harshit.p.patel96@gmail.com](mailto:harshit.p.patel96@gmail.com).

 ## What should I know before I get started?
-You should know that this is a test repository and you should not file an issue here.
+This is a test repository.
+Do not file an issue here.

 ## How Can I Contribute?